shotgunsoftware/tk-nuke-quickreview/docs/index.rst

-Shotgun Nuke Quickreview API reference, |release|
+Flow Production Tracking Nuke Quickreview API reference, |release|
 ###################################################

-The ``tk-nuke-quickreview`` app adds a custom gizmo to the shotgun node menu in Nuke.
+The ``tk-nuke-quickreview`` app adds a custom gizmo to the Flow Production Tracking node menu in Nuke.

-Via a user interface, the user can create a Shotgun ``Version``.
+Via a user interface, the user can create a Flow Production Tracking ``Version``.

 The following items are configurable via the UI: